 Giving a voice to young people in the Balkans thanks to digital media

-For the past two years, Balkans Voices has empowered young people in the western Balkans by offering them the means to express themselves openly on subjects of interest to them, thus helping to develop a shared democratic arena.
+For two years, Balkan Voices empowered young people in the western Balkans by offering them the means to express themselves openly on subjects of interest to them, thus helping to develop a shared democratic arena.

 In 2022, CFI organised six lectures on the basics of film production for 50-odd film students.
 These workshops were led by trainers from INA (the French broadcasting archives) and others from Serbia, to develop participant skills in TV and radio production, in order to express themselves on themes of interest to young people from the Western Balkans.

 A seminar on “Young people and new media” was held in June in Tirana (European Youth Capital 2022), on the fringe of the project’s closing event.
 This was the high point of the Balkan Voices programme, giving young people from the region an opportunity to present their career to date, talk about their initiatives and share their vision of the world.